 Weight-bearing exercises such as hops and jumps address the other big drawback of a cycling-only exercise regime: reduced bone density.
 Much has already been written about the study a few years ago that revealed some young Tour de France riders had significantly reduced bone density.
 Bone tissue needs to be loaded to stay healthy, and cycling isn’t load-bearing.
 Loading stimulates the creation of new bone tissue, which is necessary for good health.
 If the stimulus needed to create new tissue is reduced, bones become less dense, reducing their strength, which can result in fractures.

 ‘Building the athlete first’ is an approach that all cyclists should adopt.
 It improves your cycling performance while making you more robust and less prone to injury.
 A solid base of strength-and-conditioning, as well as activities that improve range of motion, provides the foundation upon which, once you’re ready, to hone your cycling performance.
-There’s no better time to get started on designing an autumn/winter programme of strength-and-conditioning, alongside a non-cycling activity such as running or swimming to break up your cycling.
+There’s no better time to get started on designing an autumn/winter programme of strength-and-conditioning, alongside an off the bike activity such as running or swimming to break up your cycling.
 You will be a better cyclist, and a stronger, healthier all-round athlete, because of it.

 Thank you for reading 5 articles this month* Join now for unlimited access